AlexAltea/blog/posts/2017-07-19-googlectf-2017-moon/index.md

 ...
 ```

-We suspect GPGPU is coming into play and that compute shaders might be responsible for generating the hash from the password.
+We suspect GPGPU is coming into play and that compute shaders might be responsible for generating the hash.

 ## Extracting compute shaders

-Looking at the executable strings, it's clear that no compute shader is visible as plaintext.
-However, rather than inspecting of the many functions is responsible of decrypting the GLSL source, or trying to locate it somewhere within the user address space.
+Looking at the strings in the executable, it's clear that no compute shader is visible as plaintext.
+However, rather than inspecting which of the many functions is responsible of decrypting the GLSL source, or trying to locate it somewhere within the user address space.
 We fetch it from where the application could never hide it: the GPU driver libraries.

 For that purpose we use [Apitrace](http://apitrace.github.io/).
 We spawn *moon.exe* with it, in *OpenGL* mode, fill out a dummy password, close the application and proceed to inspect the list of captured frames.
 From the long list of frames, most with 1027 calls, we notice one with 1041 calls.
 As expected, the small difference here is that the application maps shader storage buffer and fills it with `GL_COMPUTE_SHADER` data.

 ![](apitrace.png)

 Apitrace provides us the application-supplied source code for the mapped shader, which we auto-formatted for readability reasons.
 You can read the entire GLSL source code at: [moon.glsl](moon.glsl).
-The source code speaks for itself and explains the meaning behind the buffers in `sub_401BF0`.

-Next, we will discuss the most important sections.
-Firstly, we observed the inputs/outputs for this shader:
+Next, we will discuss the most important parts of the shader.
+Firstly, we observed the following input/output buffers:

 ```glsl
 layout(std430, binding = 0) buffer shaderExchangeProtocol {